It's a New Day in Public Health.

 Flu Activity

-Flu activity is low throughout Polk County.
+Flu activity is currently at low levels throughout Polk County.
 To guard against getting the flu, residents are reminded to:

-- Persons with a chronic illness or who are pregnant should contact their health care provider if they suspect their illness might be influenza.
+- Contact their health care provider if they are persons with a chronic illness or who are pregnant and suspect their illness might be influenza

 The Disease Outbreak Control Program (Epidemiology) monitors and investigates certain diseases that can be passed from one person to another (communicable).
 Florida law requires all healthcare providers, hospitals, and laboratories to report certain diseases to the health department.